PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images: Experiments

 \subsection{Datasets, Metrics, and Implementation Details}

-\textbf{Datasets.} We use two types of data in our experiments: 1) synthetic clothed human data from RenderPeople with images and their corresponding 3D shape, and 2) real-world images or videos without 3D ground truths.
+\textbf{Datasets.} We use two types of data in our experiments: 1) synthetic clothed human data from RenderPeople with rendered images and their corresponding 3D shape, and 2) real-world images or videos without 3D ground truths.
 On the synthetic dataset, we use 278 subjects of RenderPeople data for training and 22 subjects for evaluation.
 Similar to the process in PIFuHD~\cite{saito2020pifuhd}, for each training subject, we render an image, a depth map, and a normal map every azimuth degree with varying lighting , producing 360 training triplets in total.
 The depth maps, which are not utilized in PIFu/PIFuHD, are rendered using OpenGL~\cite{opengl}.
 On the realistic dataset, we use a total of 15,320 real images, of which 1,400 are collected from the TikTok dataset~\cite{jafarian2021learning}, and 13,920 are crawled from the Internet by ourselves to include more diverse identities, poses, and appearances/clothes, among which 320 images are randomly chosen for evaluation.

 \textbf{Evaluation Metrics.} To evaluate the quality of the generated 3D human shape, we adopt commonly used Chamfer distance (CD), point-to-surface distance (P2S), and intersection-over-union (IoU) between the generated shape and the ground truth.
-For real images without 3D ground truth, we visualize the generated results and conduct a user study to evaluate them with respect to the following aspects, including realism (close to the real human in image), completeness (fewer missing parts ), and recovered details.
+For real images without 3D ground truth, we visualize the generated results.

 \textbf{Implementation Details.} The design of the normal and depth estimator in SelfPIFu is shown in Fig.~\ref{fig:model_nd}.
 In the implicit function $f_\theta$ in Fig.~\ref{fig:pipeline}, the encoder adopts hourglass \cite{newell2016stacked} and uses group normalization \cite{wu2018group} instead of batch normalization \cite{jackson20183d} as in PIFuHD \cite{saito2020pifuhd}.
 The feature maps output by the encoder is 128$\times$128$\times$256, where 256 is the channel dimension, and is fed into an MLPs with \{257, 512, 256, 128, 1\} neuron(s) each layer with skip connections at the second and third layers.